esovetkin/jbs/docs/language.md

 use "./params.jbs" as params
 ```

-Selective import brings named globals directly into the current scope:
+A selective import brings named globals directly into the current scope:

 ```jbs
 # params.jbs